LeFanu/40270305---Web-Technologies-cw2-module-feedback/README.md

 The same questions are asked for each module.
 All feedback is in a scale of satisfaction or agreement with the statement given.
 Written mainly in PHP.
 Main goal was to learn how to use databases on websites and make them interact.
+This was the simple exercise made for school purposes only.
+Therefore there is no intention of improving it.
+Now it serves as a portfolio.